 Lawyers for Reporters provides legal services that news organizations need to support the business of journalism – corporate, transactional, employment, real estate, tax, and non-profit formation and governance advice.
 It provides counseling services such as pre-publication review, copyright and trademark clearance, licensing, and newsgathering advice.
 It offers legal support when its news organization clients face libel, privacy, copyright or other litigation threats.
 To provide these services, Lawyers for Reporters has a staff of in-house lawyers and a network of law firms nationwide which provide quality pro bono services.

-Lawyers for Reporters is a collaboration of the Press Freedom Defense Fund of First Look Media Works and the Cyrus R. Vance Center for International Justice of the New York City Bar Association.
+Lawyers for Reporters is part of the Cyrus R. Vance Center for International Justice of the New York City Bar Association.
 Rather than duplicate resources, the Firm refers its clients to other organizations when they have the expertise to handle a matter more effectively, including Reporters Committee for Freedom of the Press, Committee to Protect Journalists, Reporters Without Borders, and others.